Alaska-Dispatch-News/obama-blog/README.md

 # Alaska Dispatch: Obama Visit Blog

-Created for the newsroom staff to post content related to President Barrack Obama's visit to Alaska in August 2015.
+Created for the ADN newsroom staff to post content related to President Barrack Obama's visit to Alaska in August 2015.

 ## Installation